• Red Cottage VIP Printable Library

 Pantry Essentials for autumn and winter

 Flour – During the holidays I use A LOT of flour!
 I stock up on unbleached non-GMO all-purpose flour and whole wheat flour.
 I find that buying organic flour really doesn’t cost too much more.
-Here in Canada it is only about $2 more per 5 pound bag at Walmart or Zehrs/Superstore.
+Here in Canada it is only about $2 more per 5 pound bag.
 I know that in the US, King Arthur has an organic flour that I have heard good things about.
-Since my daughter is gluten free I also stock some Cup4Cup gluten free flour.

 * We are lucky to have a local historical mill, who mills flour several times a year.
-If you are local to Niagara, they will be milling again on October 14th (to be confirmed) according to their latest update.
-Check back though, as they are not able to mill if the water supply is not sufficient.
+If you are local to Niagara, you can check the Morningstar Mills website for milling times throughout the year.
 Small bags of stoneground flour are available for a donation after they have milled!
 I am keeping my fingers crossed it works out for October!!

 Pantry essentials for autumn and winter